greenriver/boston-cas/README.md

 * `brakeman` for basic security scanning.
 * `rack-mini-profiler` to make sure pages are fast.
 Ideally <200ms
 * helpers need to be explictly loaded in controllers. i.e. we have `config.action_controller.include_all_helpers = false` set
 * `bin/rake generate controller ... ` doesn't make fixures and they are disabled in test_helper.
-We dont use them and instead seed data in test or let test create their own data however they need to.
+We don't use them and instead seed data in test or let test create their own data however they need to.
 * it also doesn't make helper or asset stubs, make them by hand if you need one.
 See `config/application.rb` for details.